HASwitchPlate/openHASP-docs/docs/design/pages.md

 !!! danger ""
     If the line is not valid json, the parsing of the rest of the file is also stopped.

-!!! note "Note"
-    The total number of available pages depends on the [microcontroller type](../index.md#features) you use.

 ## jsonl command